-Electric cars are some of fastest-selling used vehicles in the U.S.
+Electric cars are some of fastest-moving used vehicles in the U.S. (updated)

 As it often is, the Tesla Model S is an exception to the rule: it has actually increased in value on the used-car market.

-Phong Ly, CEO of iSeeCars, speculated that the scarcity of used Model S sedans and Tesla's general popularity has contributed to the car's used-price increase.
+Phong Ly, CEO of iSeeCars, speculated that the scarcity of used Model S sedans and Tesla's general popularity has contributed to that car's used-price increase.

-CHECK OUT: How Tesla Model S alters car ownership: a buyer's one-year notes

 Used Model S sedans sold in 2017 carried prices 3.5 percent higher on average than those sold in 2016, with an average of $70,372 this year.

-Across tens of millions of used sales each year, the average used vehicle takes 33.4 days to movie; each of the electrified cars was significantly lower than that benchmark.
+Across tens of millions of used sales each year, the average used vehicle takes 33.4 days to movie.

-Either consumers are warming up to used electric cars faster than new ones, or the price is right.
+Either consumers are warming up to used electric cars faster than new ones, or dealerships just don't want the hassle.

+[EDITOR'S NOTE: This article was originally published on October 1.
+We revised it on October 26 to take into account an interesting and likely valid point made in a .
+That piece starts to get to the point in the seventh paragraph, and eventually points out that the iSeeCars data set measures not time to sale but time to removal from dealer lots.
+That may be because many dealerships immediately send used electric cars to wholesale auctions rather than trying to sell them at retail.
+Franchised dealerships often find selling used electric cars challenging for the same reasons they find selling new ones challenging, especially when their salespeople know little about electric cars or their buyers.]

 Follow GreenCarReports on Facebook and Twitter